ulfk/dotnet-ai-workshop/instructions/9_AgenticCorrectiveRag.md

 LLMs can generate plans to accomplish a goal, giving us back a list of steps.
 A plan is structured information, so we want to represent it with strongly-typed C# objects.
 Each step might be represented as a different type of object (e.g., search a vector DB, search the web, run some code, etc.).

-To assist with this, the example app includes a project called `StructuredPrediction` containing utilities to create an `IStructuredPredictor` from a `IChatClient`.
-This extends `CompleteAsync<T>` by being able to return multile different types instead of just one single type `T`.

 #### Registering a search tool in DI

 We'll give the agent the ability to fill in knowledge gaps by searching the web.